The majority of people spend buck loads of money on improving their CPU case, monitor, GPU, keyboards, etc.

 So, make sure you can handle the trackball for a longer period.

-6. J-Tech Digital Wired Ergonomic Vertical USB Mouse
+6. J-Tech Digital Wired Ergonomic Vertical USB Mouse, Blue

 What if you wanted an ergonomic vertical mouse but also something stylish?
 While many vertical mice tend to deliver plain appeal, this one does quite the opposite.